 Waste Reduction Efforts

-At Stirling, following zero waste principles in our facility is not a mere symbol or marketing pitch.
+At Stirling, following zero waste principles in our Athens, OH facility is not a mere symbol or marketing pitch.
 It’s a core value.
 We strive to bring sustainability and energy efficiency to the research community because it is the right thing to do for the environment, and we believe our waste reduction efforts are an extension of the products we provide.
-Every ultra-low temperature freezer we manufacture supports climate action goals by using 100 percent natural refrigerants, has the lowest energy consumption and smallest carbon footprint.
+Every ultra-low temperature freezer we manufacture supports climate action goals by using 100 percent natural refrigerants, has one of the lowest energy consumption rates and the smallest carbon footprint.
 In our facility, our waste reduction efforts include minimizing waste that is sent to the landfill or incineration through avoidance, reuse, recycling and composting.

 First ULT Freezer to be ENERGY STAR®-Certified